Cozy Peach Kitchen

 Instructions

-• Once the beans are very soft, use an immersion blender to puree about one third of the soup, or transfer one third of the soup to a blender.
-If using a blender, blend the soup in batches and be careful to not fill more than half the blender at a time., as the beans will release a lot of heat and steam.
+• Once the beans are very soft, use an immersion blender to puree about one-third of the soup, or transfer one-third of the soup to a blender.
+If using a blender, blend the soup in batches.
+Be careful to not fill more than half the blender at a time, as the hot soup can build up pressure.
 Return the pureed soup to the crock pot.

 Video